 In an earlier post, “How to Characterize RF Distortion – Part 1: CCDF Measurements,” I discussed how to evaluate waveform designs and statistical analysis of the signal power levels with complementary cumulative distribution function (CCDF) power curves.
 This is an essential step in characterizing the power distributions of digital modulation signals.

-In this post, I will discuss common distortion types and their measurements in the frequency domain.
+In this post, I will discuss common RF distortion types and their measurements in the frequency domain.

 Distortion is the alteration of the original waveform.
 For a linear device, the input and output frequencies are the same; there are no additional frequencies created.
 The output signal only has amplitude and phase change.
 For a nonlinear device, the output may have a frequency shift or additional frequencies.
 Nonlinear distortion is typically unwanted and R&D engineers strive to minimize it.
 There are three major types of nonlinear distortion measurements in the frequency domain — harmonic, intermodulation distortion, and adjacent channel power (ACP) measurements.